Sabyasachi-Seal/CodingInC-CPP/README.md

 # CodingInC-CPP
-This Is where I keep the C codes that I practice
+This Is where I keep the C and C++ codes that I practice